 The brand conversation grows larger and more nebulous with every passing day in our modern, ever-connected world.
 It’s not just branding anymore.
 It’s corporate branding, product branding, service branding, and even personal branding.
-Whether you’re a business leader, a marketing professional, or just a regular Josephine buying a cup of coffee before a long day in the actual salt mines, branding is woven throughout every aspect of our lives.
+Whether you’re a business leader, a marketing professional, a customer service rep, or just a regular Josephine buying a cup of coffee before a long day in the actual salt mines, branding is woven throughout every aspect of our lives.

 Whether you’re aware of them or not, every company and every product already has a brand.
 The work of understanding, defining, and shaping these brands, however, is an ongoing process.
 The organizations that invest in building strong brands are investing in a powerful competitive advantage.